Chandan9898Kumar/Event_Propagation/README.md

 `mouseleave (mouseout is the same but it actually bubbles).` `mouseenter (mouseover is the same but it actually bubbles).` `load, unload, abort, error, beforeunload.`

+### Add and install react-paginate as a dependency in your app.

+$ npm install react-paginate --save